vmikk/phylonext_manual/docs/troubleshooting.md

 ## Docker permissions

-!!! error "Docker - permission denied"
+!!! failure "Docker - permission denied"
     `docker: Got permission denied while trying to connect to the Docker daemon socket at unix:///var/run/docker.sock: Post "http://%2Fvar%2Frun%2Fdocker.sock/v1.24/containers/create?name=nxf-Cz6yqNjGI9AhRpsqkU4mSAHC": dial unix /var/run/docker.sock: connect: permission denied.`

 Most likely, you forgot to add your user to the `docker` group and you need a super-user privileges to execute the container.